rawlk/rawlk.github.io/_posts/2015-07-26-Trip To California.md

 tags: [ 'blog','personal', 'dodge' ]
 ---

 Just before the trip I replaced the shackles on the back with the stock shackles (raising it up a couple inches) in hopes of putting the heavier leafs back on.
 Turns out, the leafs already on it are stronger than the loose ones I have .
-Ahwell...
-Well now it rides a couple inches higher in the back if ever I actually get to do some trails.
+Ahwell... atleast it now rides a couple inches higher in the back if ever I actually get to do some trails. ¯\\_(ツ)_/¯

 Along with the shackles, I got everything greased up that I could (though i still have a heavy steering/front end squeak I cant seem to fix).